locationtech/geomesa/docs/user/filesystem/architecture.rst

 Storage Formats
 ---------------

-* **Apache Parquet** - Apache Parquet is the leading interoperable columnar format in the Hadoop ecosystem.
+* **Apache Parquet** - Apache Parquet is the leading interoperable columnar format.
 It provides efficient compression, storage, and query of structured data.

 * **Converter Storage** - The converter storage format is a synthetic format which allows you to overlay a GeoMesa converter on top of a filesystem using a defined partition scheme.
 This allows you to utilize existing data stored